abudaan/vega-multi-view-server/README.md

 If a spec is defined but it cannot be found, the server tries to find a spec with the requested id.

-If no file is found the server continues to the next requested id.
+If no file is found the server continues to the next requested id or returns if it was the last id.

 ### Step 2